Psynosaur/Platform45_Marsrover/README.md

 1. create a loop that executes the following commands per rover for n amounts of rovers
     - Init the rover if the init coordinates are valid

-2. create another loop within that splits the byes of the command into separate instructions characters
+2. create another loop within that splits the bytes of the command into separate instructions characters

         foreach char in command:
             if char L or R: